Read Your Food Labels: Watch out for Maltodextrin

 Maltodextrin produced with wheat doesn’t pose a problem if you have Celiac disease or a gluten sensitivity because the wheat is stripped of gluten during processing, making maltodextrin a gluten-free ingredient.

 If you’re an athlete, maltodextrin can be beneficial, which is why you’ll find it in many brands of sports drinks.
 It helps you rehydrate and replenish carbohydrate stores simultaneously.
 And since it’s an easily digestible carbohydrate, it can help your body absorb protein and promote muscle recovery, if you consume enough protein before and after your training session.

 “The drawbacks of maltodextrin may outweigh the benefits, especially if you have tummy troubles.
 From what I understand, food manufacturers are working to find alternatives to maltodextrin.
 But until a replacement is available, consider limiting your intake,” Kaminetsky says.

 Consult your primary care doctor before making any changes to your diet.
 Need a primary care physician?
-Check out MDVIP, a nationwide network of primary care doctors who focus on personalized medicine and prevention and have the time to develop close, doctor-patient relationships.
+Consider an MDVIP affiliated doctor.
+They can work with you to develop a personalized wellness program that focuses on nutrition.
 Find one near you and begin your partnership in health »